tedante/my-note/BasicOOP.md

 ## 2. Why
 - Flexibility and maintainability
 - Data can be hidden and cannot accessed by external code
-- Simpleer to develoop and easier to understand
+- Simpler to develop and easier to understand
 - New data and functions can be easily added

 ## 3. Class and Object